-- I. In the hydration phase: - 1.
-Anaesthetize the operating area. - 2.
-Treatment of oral cavity and wounds with antiseptic solutions. - 3.
-Surgical treatment of operating field (removal of necrotizing pseudomembranous slough with excavators is accompanied by the permanent irrigation of operating field with antiseptic solutions), removal of local irritable factors except forremoval of tooth roots.
+I. In the hydration phase:

+1. Anaesthetize the operating area.

+2. Treatment of oral cavity and wounds with antiseptic solutions.

+3. Surgical treatment of operating field (removal of necrotizing pseudomembranous slough with excavators is accompanied by the permanent irrigation of operating field with antiseptic solutions), removal of local irritable.

-- 4. Treatment of oral lesions with necrolytic solutions. - 5.
-Treatment of oral lesions by antibacterial, anti-inflammatory remedies, enzyme inhibitors, medications with osmotic function. - II.
+4. Treatment of oral lesions with necrolytic solutions.

+5. Treatment of oral lesions by antibacterial, anti-inflammatory remedies, enzyme inhibitors, medications with osmotic function.

+II.
 In the phase of dehydration:

-- 1. Treatment of the lesion with antiseptics. - 2.
-Treatment of the lesion with medications, stimulating tissue reparation and with keratoplastic properties.
+1. Treatment of the lesion with antiseptics.

+2. Treatment of the lesion with medications, stimulating tissue reparation and with keratoplastic properties.

-- 1. Anaesthetize the operating field by application of cotton rollers soaked in anaesthetic solution for 3-5 minutes.
-To be used: 1 % solution of Piromecaine, usninat sodium in glycerine.
-Better analgesia is produced by the aerosol solutions spraying them until the surface frosts over (Trymecaine, Lidocaine). - 2.
-Conduct the antiseptic treatment by irrigation of oral cavity with warm antiseptic solutions (Solution of Furacilinum 1:5000, Solution of KMnO41:10000, Solution of Rivanoli 1:1000, etc.).
-Irrigation is conducted by a syringe. - 3.
-Carefully carry out mechanical debriment of necrotic tissues and debris irrigating constantly the operating field with antiseptic solutions. - 4.
-To improve the effect of mechanical debridment proteolytic enzymes (trypsini, chimotripsini) are used.
+1. Anaesthetize the operating field by application of cotton rollers soaked in anaesthetic solution for 3-5 minutes.
+To be used: 1 % solution of Piromecaine.

+Aerosol solutions (Trymecaine, Lidocaine).

+2. Conduct the antiseptic treatment by irrigation of oral cavity with warm antiseptic solutions (Solution of Furacilinum 1:5000, Solution of KMnO41:10000, Solution of Rivanoli 1:1000, etc.).
+Irrigation is conducted by a syringe.

+3. Carefully carry out mechanical debridment of necrotic tissues and debris irrigating constantly the operating field with antiseptic solutions.

+4. To improve the effect of mechanical cleaning proteolytic enzymes (trypsini, chimotripsini) are used.
 Applications are put for 15-20 minutes, being changed three times during this period.
 Necrotic tissues are taken off by the cotton rolls more easily after the applications of proteolitic enzymes.
-If necessary, applications can be repeated (10 minutes more). - 5.
-After removal of necrotic tissues erosions are treated with medications stimulating regeneration.
-In the case when ulcers, aphthae, erosions, cracks, are not covered with fibrous tissue, the proteolitic treatment is not needed. - 6.6.
+If necessary, applications can be repeated (10 minutes more).

+5. After removal of necrotic tissues erosions are treated with medications stimulating regeneration.

+In the case when ulcers, aphthae, erosions, cracks, are not covered with fibrous tissue, the proteolitic treatment is not needed.

+6.6.
 Medicament treatment of keratosis area.